azukaar/electron-css/readme.md

 # Anchor

 Manually anchor your style anywhere by providing this snippet.
+You can also change the `document` used.

 ```html
 <style id="generated_css_target_sheet"></style>